CLAUDE.md

 - cv/ — the CV PDF lives at the date-less filename

 hasenzagl_cv.pdfso the homepage and nav links stay stable across updates.
-To update the CV, replace the file in place; do not introduce a dated filename. - css/main.css — single stylesheet linked from the layout and from
+To update the CV, replace the file in place; do not introduce a dated filename. - css/main.css — the single stylesheet, ~330 lines, organized as commented sections (reset/base, nav, links, headings, research entries, sidelink chips, hero, buttons, footer, then a

 Conventions when editing content